syncfusion-content/wpf-docs/wpf/Grid/Excel-Importing.md

 Open the workbook

-To import the entire workbook to a virtual GridControl, initially you have to open the workbook by using the XLSIO library as shown in the following code snippet.
+To import the entire workbook to a virtual GridControl, initially you have to open the workbook by using the XlsIO library as shown in the following code snippet.

 {% highlight c# %}